-4.2 Client Side Connections
+4.1 Client Side Connection Descriptions

-Section Title Connections Column Title Function Legal Values Port Specify which port the device is connected to the FieldServer P1-P2, (R1, R2 with converter) 1 Baud Specify baud rate.
-600 , 1200, 2400, 9600 (Vendor limitation) Parity Specify parity None (Vendor limitation) Data_Bits Specify data bits 8 (Vendor limitation) Stop_Bits Specify stop bits.
-1 (Vendor limitation) Protocol Specify protocol used CarrierDP Poll Delay Time between internal polls 0-32000 seconds, 1 second Specifies the max amount of time the driver must wait for Timeout2 a complete response.
+Section Title Connections Column Title Function Legal Values Port Specify which port the device is connected to the FieldServer.
+P1-P2, R1-R2 1 Baud Specify baud rate.
+600, 1200, 2400, 9600 (Vendor limitation) Parity Specify parity.
+None (Vendor limitation) Data_Bits Specify data bits.
+8 (Vendor limitation) Stop_Bits Specify stop bits.
+1 (Vendor limitation) Protocol Specify protocol used.
+CarrierDP Poll Delay Time between internal polls.
+0-32000 seconds, 1 second Timeout2 Specifies the max amount of time the driver must wait for a complete response.
 If the Data Port table is long then increase the timeout above the default until timeout errors disappear.
-2 seconds Application Refer to notes in Appendix B.3 Print_storage_locations Start_Method If the parameter is not configured or set to 0 (default), the driver will identify the start of a message as FORMFEED (0x0C) and the end as two carriage returns (0x0D 0x0D) When the parameter is set to 1, the first carriage return (0x0D) will be considered the start of the message (all characters before the first carriage return will be ignored). and the end as two carriage returns (0x0D 0x0D) 1,0
+2 seconds Application Refer to notes in Section 7.3 .
+Print_storage_locations Start_Method If the parameter is not configured or set to 0 (default), the driver will identify the start of a message as FORMFEED (0x0C) and the end as two carriage returns (0x0D 0x0D) When the parameter is set to 1, the first carriage return (0x0D) will be considered the start of the message (all characters before the first carriage return will be ignored). and the end as two carriage returns (0x0D 0x0D).
+1,0